 These Floating Cabins In Washington Are The Ultimate Place To Stay Overnight This Summer

-Ross Lake is located in the North Cascades, in a part of north-central Washington that can only be described as the middle of nowhere.
+Ross Lake is located in the North Cascades, in a part of north-central Washington that can only be described as a nature lover’s paradise.
 That’s where you’ll find Ross Lake Resort, a collection of 12 cabins and 3 bunkhouses built on log floats on the lake.
 And that’s exactly where you want to be this summer.

 And If you prefer an offbeat overnight experience, check out these other unique places to stay in Washington.